 Walmart has recently opened its first ghost kitchen store in the United States.
 Customers who are looking for a quick cinnamon roll or cinnamon bun on their Saturday morning shopping trip will soon be in luck.
 The store is located in Rochester, New York and is operated by Canadian ghost kitchen specialist Ghost Kitchen Brands.
 The agreement between Walmart and Ghost Kitchen Brands will allow the latter to open up to 30 stores across the US over the next two years.

-Customers can order a combination of items for delivery or collection while shopping, either through the mobile app or through the on-site kiosks.
+Customers will be able to order a variety of restaurant brands, including Cinnabon, for takeout and delivery.
+Other brands that will be featured at the Rochester branch include Shaquille O'Neal's Quiznos, Saladworks, and Big Chicken, which is making its East Coast debut.
+Customers can order a combination of items for delivery or pickup while shopping, either through the mobile app or through the on-site kiosks.
 Ghost Kitchens operates all of its locations through licensing agreements with brands.
-Each kitchen has about two or three employees who receive cross-training in the different concepts, President Marc Choy said in an interview in April.
-Ghost Kitchens expects to finally have 800 locations in the US.
+Each kitchen has about two or three employees who receive cross-training in the different concepts, according to Ghost Kitchens President Marc Choy.